erik-whiting/gsoc-2022-autowrap/README.md

 Throughout this Summer, I will be working with the helpful developers at OpenMS to complete this project.

 ## Erik
 Hey, I'm Erik, the contributor for this project.
 I'm a Sr. Software Engineer at CallRail and a PhD student at the University of Nebraska - Lincoln.
-My research interests include scientific computing, software engineering, and programming langauges.
+My research interests include scientific computing, nanotechnology, and bioinformatics.

 # Links